 Your carpet cleaner solution will need to be based on what kind of fibers make up your carpet.
 If you’re unsure what kind of carpet you have in your home, here’s a carpet identification guide.

-Once you know what kind of carpet you have, you can choose how to clean your carpet.
+Once you know what kind of carpet you have, you can finally narrow down how to clean your carpet.
 You can do this by making your own carpet cleaner or buying a store-bought cleaner.

-Stanley Steemer spot remover is safe to use on natural and synthetic carpet fibers.
+Stanley Steemer Spot Remover™ is safe to use on natural and synthetic carpet fibers.
 It’s an easy and effective carpet stain remover that helps get stains out of carpet.